Constituent Assembly of Cambodia: Background

-Cambodia, like many of its neighbours, had no pre-colonial history or conception of constitution and rule of law.
+Cambodia, like many of its neighbours, had no pre-colonial history of conception of constitution and rule of law.
 The balance of power between rulers and their subjects was such that a king and his central state in Cambodia ruled largely through influence and unofficial channels.
 David P. Chandler, the premier Cambodia historian, explains, "a Cambodian king, like most Chinese emperors, could rule only by extending networks of patronage and mutual obligations outward from his palace, at first through close associates and family members but becoming diffuse--and more dependent on local power-holders--at the edges of the kingdom."
 Into the 19th century, most of the rural population had only a rough conception of their king.
 According to Chandler, rural people generally believed the king to have power over the weather, to "dispense true justice" and to be "the only political source of hope among peasants."
 That said, his legitimacy came much more from charisma, genealogy and cosmology than from his fairly enforcing a system of laws.

 The notion of regimented legal and judicial systems was only really introduced to Cambodia with the advent of French colonialism in the 19th century.
 With such concepts came the notion of defining and restricting state power in formal law.
 The process was cemented with the withdrawal in 1953 of the French from Cambodia and the 1947 constitution they left behind.
 Drafting of the 1993 constitution would draw heavily on both the 1947 constitution and the 1989 constitution that had been drafted by the Vietnamese-backed People's Republic of Kampuchea (PRK).
 This sourcing was both of convenience and because each of the previous constitutions was strongly favorable to the two leading parties at the Constituent Assembly, the royalist FUNCINPEC (Front Uni National pour un Cambodge Indépendant, Neutre, Pacifique, et Coopératif, or "National United Front for an Independent, Neutral, Peaceful, and Cooperative Cambodia.") and the incumbent CPP (Cambodian People's Party).
 The 1947 constitution featured the strong monarchy and pre-civil war structure favored by FUNCINPEC.
 The 1989 constitution was similarly favored by the CPP, its writers, because of the strong favor it showed to the existing political order.